 If you're looking for the best education out there in Ethnic Studies you simply can't do better than Oglala Lakota College.
 At Oglala Lakota College, 26.0% of undergrads major in Ethnic Studies.
 Kyle, South Dakota is situated in a quiet, relaxing, outlying area.

 Haskell Indian Nations University is among your best bets if you want to study Ethnic Studies.
-14.4% of undergraduate students at Haskell Indian Nations University are Ethnic Studies students.
+A preferred major for undergraduates, there are about 28 learners enrolled in this program at Haskell Indian Nations University.
 The setting in a major city is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.

 It's hard to find a better school than Institute of American Indian and Alaska Native Culture and Arts Development if you wish to pursue Ethnic Studies as a major.
-At Institute of American Indian and Alaska Native Culture and Arts Development, 12.9% of undergrads major in Ethnic Studies.
+With 4 undergrads, Ethnic Studies is one of most popular majors at Institute of American Indian and Alaska Native Culture and Arts Development.
 Students who love the peace and quiet of life in the country may opt for the non-urban region of Santa Fe, New Mexico.

 Gallaudet University is among your best bets if you want to study Ethnic Studies.
 Placed in Washington, District of Columbia, this institution is a strong option for students who enjoy the joy of a significant city.